eoghanwinters/Individual-Project/README.md

 open the external IP given on the GCP console page followed by ":5000"

 ## Docker
-If you are wanting to deploy the application using Docker then user the below method;
+If you want to deploy the application using Docker then use the below method;

 Install docker